sedol1339/files/abstracts.md

 Nakkiran, P., Kaplun, G., Bansal, Y., Yang, T., Barak, B., & Sutskever, I. (2019).
 Deep Double Descent: Where Bigger Models and More Data Hurt. arXiv, 1912.02292.
 Retrieved from https://arxiv.org/abs/1912.02292v1

 Neal, B. (2019).
 On the Bias-Variance Tradeoff: Textbooks Need an Update. arXiv, 1912.08286.
 Retrieved from https://arxiv.org/abs/1912.08286v1

+Papyan, V. (2019).
+Measurements of Three-Level Hierarchical Structure in the Outliers in the Spectrum of Deepnet Hessians. arXiv, 1901.08244.
+Retrieved from https://arxiv.org/abs/1901.08244v1

+    - We study a known fact that spectrum of the Hessian of DNNs contains outliers
+    - We clarify the source of these outliers, comparing to previous works
+    - We find a way to approximate the principal subspace of the Hessian using certain "averaging" operations, avoiding the need for high-dimensional eigenanalysis

 Peluchetti, S., & Favaro, S. (2019).
 Infinitely deep neural networks as diffusion processes. arXiv, 1905.11065.
 Retrieved from https://arxiv.org/abs/1905.11065v3